TheLoneRider

 What is Rösti?

-Rösti is a traditional dish made by boiling potatoes, grating them, letting them stand overnight (to dehydrate), then pan fried with butter and some milk.
-While frying, the potatoes are shaped and rounded to resemble a pancake.
+Rösti is a traditional Swiss dish made by boiling potatoes, grating them, letting them stand overnight in the fridge (to dehydrate), then pan-fried with butter and some milk.
+While frying, the potatoes are shaped and rounded to 1-inch thickness to resemble a thick pancake.
 It should have a golden crusty shell when done on both sides.
-Rösti originated in the canton of Bern, Switzerland as a farmer's staple, but quickly spread across the globe as a hearty breakfast served with bacon, sausage or cheese.
+Rösti originated in the canton of Bern, Switzerland as a farmer's staple, but quickly spread across the globe as a hearty breakfast usually served with bacon, sausage or cheese.

 Basic Rosti (Swiss Potato Pancake)